 Coastal Climate Change, Water Quality & Ocean Acidification

-We are just completing a project working on Buzzards Bay, MA with a NGO-based citizen scientist program.
-The field component of the project has wrapped up but there are still considerable opportunities for data analysis and modeling of water quality and its impacts (e.g., nutrient eutrophication, hypoxia, ocean acidification, water clarity, recreational shell-fishing and aquaculture).
-Recent projects include regional ocean warming, remote sensing of water clarity, drivers of shell-fishing trends, and acidification from sewage discharge.
+We completed a field project working on Buzzards Bay, MA with a NGO-based citizen scientist program.
+There are still considerable opportunities for data analysis and modeling of water quality and its impacts (e.g., nutrient eutrophication, hypoxia, ocean acidification, water clarity, recreational shell-fishing and aquaculture).
+Recent projects include regional ocean warming, remote sensing of water clarity, drivers of shell-fishing trends, and acidification from freshwater inputs, eutrophication, and sewage discharge.